 The body breaks down quite a bit every time you train, but fortunately, the body responds by building itself stronger.
 If you train a lot, often and hard, the body does not get the necessary time to recover and build strength in tendons, bones, and joints.
-The result is thus a breakdown of the body instead of a strengthening (Supercompensation).
+The result is thus a breakdown of the body instead of a strengthening, which is the natural Supercompensation.

-A sharp intensification of the amount of training and the quality of training is typically seen up to a big race.
-The marathon races in particular give rise to injuries, partly because it can be extra difficult to accept that you cannot compete in the race you have spent half or whole years training for.
+A sharp intensification of the amount of training and the quality of training is often seen just before a big race.
+The marathon races in particular give rise to injuries, among other things because it can be extra difficult to accept that you cannot compete in the race, and you have spent half or whole years training for it.

-The spring period also motivates to more and longer runs, where the weather and nature are more inviting to train in.
-You may also suddenly find that there are only a few months until the beach season begins, where you wish to be a few kilos lighter, and therefore increase the training more than the body can handle.
+The spring period also motivates many of us for more and longer runs, where the weather and nature are more inviting to train in.
+You may also suddenly find that there are only a few months until the beach season begins, and you wish to be a few kilos lighter, and therefore increase the training more than the body can handle.

-The hallmark of an overload injury is that it occurs over time – it creeps up slowly over days to weeks. the symptoms of the overload typically show up with some delay, and because the body takes so long to respond to the causal load, it can often be difficult to completely avoid the overload injury.
+The hallmark of an overload injury is that it occurs over time – it creeps in slowly over days to weeks. the symptoms of the overload often show up with some delay, and because the body takes so long to respond to the causal load, it can often be difficult to completely avoid the overload injury.

 Even if you initially train so much that there is a breakdown instead of a strengthening of the tissue, you are far from always getting the warning symptoms immediately.
 Therefore, it is important to catch the body’s warning signs as early as possible.
 Unlike acute injury, however, it can be difficult to separate injury symptoms from common muscle soreness.

-Overload injuries are due to an over-use of the body where it has been overloaded beyond its tolerance limit.
-While it can be difficult to acknowledge the injury because it creeps in, the vast majority of the injury follows a set pattern.
+Overload injuries are due to an overuse of the body.
+It has been overloaded beyond its tolerance limit.
+While it can be difficult to acknowledge the injury because it creeps in, the vast majority of the injury follows a specific pattern.
 In the beginning, the signals will be largely identical to those detected after an unusually hard training day.

 - Intensive training especially interval training